cisocrgroup/doxabin/README.md

  -w n  set window size (default 75)
 ```

-## Building
+## Compilation
-To build initialize the git submodule, first issue the following
+To compile, first issue the following command:
-command: `git submodule update --init --recursive`, then compile the
+`git submodule update --init --recursive`, then compile the
 program with `make`.

 ## Installation
-To build initialize the git submodule, first issue the following
+To install, first issue the following command:
-command: `git submodule update --init --recursive`, then install the
+`git submodule update --init --recursive`, then install the
 program with `make install`.

 ## Dependencies